 Metal detectors can very easily tell the difference between an old sock and a diamond ring so you don’t have to dig a hole and find out yourself.
 We wish something similar existed that could help us easily find the best restaurants in South Beach, because this neighborhood can be a minefield.
 Of course, most of us know to avoid Ocean Drive - or risk paying $75 for a margarita that is not suppose to be that color - but it’s still hard to figure out which places are only in business thanks to the occasional wandering tourist and which actually serve good food.

-Macchialina is energetic enough for a fun date or a catch-up meal with loud friends, and the dining room has low ceilings and brick walls that’ll trick your brain into thinking you’re eating in a cool basement rather than a traffic-prone stretch of Alton Road.
-But the atmosphere and dining room aren’t why you go to Macchialina - you come here for the pasta.
-It’s all made from scratch and only costs $10 every Thursday, which is so much cheaper than some of Miami’s best pasta has any business being.
+Macchialina is energetic enough for a fun date or a catch-up meal with loud friends, and they debuted a great outdoor seating setup during the pandemic.
+It’s covered, too, in case you’re worried about random thunderstorms.
+But the atmosphere isn’t necessarily why you go to Macchialina - you come here for the pasta.
+It’s all made from scratch and only costs $10 every Thursday, which is so much cheaper than the best pasta in Miami has any business being.

 Come to Taquiza for the best tacos in South Beach and because it’s both casual enough to eat after a beach day and nice enough to visit before a night out in clothes that don’t smell like sunscreen.
 The blue masa tortillas are made fresh daily and, besides being integral to the wonderful tacos, are also the star of Taquiza’s best dish: the chewy totopos that come with a side of guacamole and will probably be gone about 30 seconds after they hit the table.
 This place has margaritas on tap too, which you can use to distract your friends while you eat all the totopos.